daormar/debasher/doc/design_doc_resident.md

-**Changes decided on 2026-09-20.** Two more control types, both with an empty payload: `CLOSE`, sent by a writer when it has finished for good (a halt sends none), and `HELLO`, sent as the first line of every incarnation of a writer (the transport decision of point 5). **Both are implemented** (step 2 of point 3): the reader thread consumes `HELLO`; `CLOSE` ends the reader's loop, except for `Supervisor`, and is also handed to the brain thread, in order. `DATA` will gain a sequence number per channel, assigned by the sender, as a sibling of `type` and `payload`: `{"type": "DATA", "seq": <int>, "payload": <any>}` (G5 in the Contract, point 3; **not yet implemented**).
+**Changes decided on 2026-09-20.** Two more control types, both with an empty payload: `CLOSE`, sent by a writer when it has finished for good (a halt sends none), and `HELLO`, sent as the first line of every incarnation of a writer (the transport decision of point 5). **Both are implemented** (step 2 of point 3): the reader thread consumes `HELLO`; `CLOSE` is handed to the brain thread, in order, and the reader then drops whatever follows it (a `Supervisor` reader delivers it). `DATA` will gain a sequence number per channel, assigned by the sender, as a sibling of `type` and `payload`: `{"type": "DATA", "seq": <int>, "payload": <any>}` (G5 in the Contract, point 3; **not yet implemented**).
 The reader still never looks at `payload`.